 More info to come…

-Please continue to contact the Commissioners to accept the study as is and amend in the future if necessary!
+Please continue to contact the Commissioners to accept the North Merritt Island “Small Area Study” as is and amend in the future if necessary!

 It will SHAPE the FUTURE of North Merritt Island